CEO & Chief Pilot

 Everybody's favourite housekeeper, Liz always keeps our offices clean and tidy, and is everyone's favourite when it's time for tea.
 She reads womens magazines and conjures up some amazing "surprise" meals from what she gleans from the cookery sections.
 Never complaining, she is always there to help.

 When she is not working she LOVES shopping for her wardrobe of very fashionable clothes.
 She also enjoys TV movies and baby-sitting her beautiful granddaughter.
 A regular churchgoer she attends meeting just about every Sunday.
-Born Hammanskraal she returns for frequent monthly visits and holidays where she relaxes with family and friends.
+Elizabeth has a home in Hammanskraal where she returns for frequent visits and holidays where she relaxes with family and friends.